-Corteva Agriscience™, Agriculture Division of DowDuPont, is a leader in the field of CRISPR for the development of agricultural products, specifically in row crops like corn, soybeans, sorghum and canola.
+Corteva Agriscience™ is a leader in the field of CRISPR for the development of agricultural products, specifically in row crops like corn, soybeans, sorghum and canola.
 We are committed to encouraging wide adoption of this technology in agriculture by enabling access to our CRISPR intellectual property rights for nonprofit organizations, academics, and commercial enterprises with the intent to help solve some of the world’s biggest food challenges.

 Get answers to your questions about how CRISPR-produced seeds can help us grow healthy and nutritious food that is better for people and the environment.

 Universities and public research institutes all over the world are conducting research with CRISPR across a wide array of plant applications.

 CRISPR helps our scientists develop innovative and sustainable solutions more quickly and accurately than with conventional plant breeding.